jitendrakumar006/Emotion-Detection/README.md

 Automatic face detection

-Lightweight and easy to use
+Lightweight and easy to use.

 Works on Windows/Linux/Mac